realnews-gateway/emergency-publishing-system/docs/README.md

 For new readers:

 1. **overview.md**
-   Understand the system’s purpose and high‑level design.
+   Understand the system’s purpose, scope, and high‑level behavior.

 2. **threat-model.md**
-   Learn what adversaries the system is built to resist.
+   Learn the adversary capabilities Empus is designed to withstand.

-3. **modules.md**
-   Get a conceptual map of all major components.

-4. **emergency-publishing.md**
-   Dive into the core MVP use case.

-5. **funding-notes.md**
-   Review deployment, impact, and sustainability considerations.
+Readers who need deeper technical detail should continue with the **architecture/** directory.

 ---

 ## Summary

-The Documentation module provides the narrative and conceptual foundation for understanding the system.
+The documentation in this directory provides the narrative and conceptual context for Empus.
-It explains the motivation, threat environment, and high‑level structure, enabling funders, reviewers, and contributors to evaluate the system’s design and impact.

-This module is the recommended starting point for anyone new to the project.
+It explains the system’s purpose, threat environment, and high‑level behavior, serving as the recommended starting point for reviewers, funders, and new contributors.